forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 To log into another org:

 1. From the command palette run **SFDX: Authorize an Org**.
-2. Select either sandbox for the login URL (`test.salesforce.com`) or a developer org if you have access to one.
+2. Select either sandbox or a developer org.
 3. Enter an alias for the org, for example, dev_pro_sandbox or my_playground.

 The Ouput panel displays an eight digit user code and a verification URL.